bryanhughes/proto-crudl/README.md

 ## Resetting the Example Database
-This helper script will allow you to rapidly drop and recreate your database
+This helper script will allow you to rapidly drop and recreate your database.
+This expects the role and database `proto_crudl`

     bin/reset_db.sh